 examples: tuning, internal pulse, identifying the causes of errors.

-4) Political Knowledge—knowledge of current trends and influential people, social intelligence skills, network
+4) Network and Connection—knowledge of current trends and influential people, social intelligence skills, your ties with other professionals

 examples: compliance with standards of professionalism, making positive connections with leaders and peers, staying up-to-date with changing trends.

 Domain Knowledge is often developed slowly, as a by-product of experience, but you can accelerate it by setting aside a little time each day to improve it.
 Increasing your domain knowledge in these four areas will accelerate your growth as a musician, and will open up new opportunities for you to grow and enjoy your skills.